siddhu-D/GSIV23_saisiddhu_D/README.md

-Gsynergy interview test application for thr Recat JS Developer
+Gsynergy interview test application for the Recat JS Developer

 # Libraries used
 1. Material UI